ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step1.md

 The `movies-api-service` service:

-* Provides an API to list and search for movies
+* Provides an API to list and search for movies.
 * Is built using Java 11, using the [Gradle build tool](https://gradle.org/), the [Spark Web Framework](https://sparkjava.com/) and the
 [Jetty web server](https://www.eclipse.org/jetty/).